mikana0918/cv/README.en.md

 ### Development of MA-based PaaS (February 2022~)

-Project Summary] Development of sales support and MA tool digima
+【Project Summary] Development of sales support and MA tool digima

-Responsibilities】 Front-end development, back-end development, and some infrastructure development
+【Responsibilities】 Front-end development, back-end development, and some infrastructure development
 - Software engineering work in a fully English-speaking team
 - golang microservices + Laravel proxy API backend development
 - Full replacement of SMS sending function and development of WYSIWYG editor using Draft.js